hotel-se/docs/README.md

 # docs
-Report and documentation for the project
+Report and documentation for the Search Engine project